-- Any demonstration, installation, servicing or repair operations will void coverage, except such operations performed at the vendor’s premises in connection with the sale of the product.
+- Any demonstration, installation, and service or repair operations will void coverage, except such operations performed at the vendor’s premises in connection with the sale of the product.

-- Coverage is voided if the vendor (or another party on the vendor’s behalf), after receiving the products, has labeled or relabeled or used as a container, part or ingredient of any other thing or substance.
+- Coverage is voided if the vendor (or another party on the vendor’s behalf), after receiving the products, has labeled or relabeled it or used it as a container, part or ingredient for any other thing or substance.

 - Coverage does not apply for “bodily injury” or “property damage” arising out of the vendor’s assumption of contractual liability in a contract or agreement (unless the vendor would have such liability in the absence of the contract or agreement).

 - Coverage does not apply to “bodily injury” or “property damage” arising out of the sole negligence of the vendor for its own acts or omissions or those of its employees or anyone acting on its behalf.
-However such coverage does not apply to the exceptions contained in 6. or 8. above or such inspections, adjustments, tests, or servicing as the vendor has agreed to make or normally undertakes to make in the usual course of business in connection with the distribution or sale of the products.
+However, such coverage does not apply to the exceptions contained in points 6 and 8 above or such inspections, adjustments, tests, or servicing as the vendor has agreed to make or normally undertakes to make in the usual course of business in connection with the distribution or sale of the products.

 Don’t have a vendor’s endorsement?
 Contact Paul Owens to see about adding one to your policy.